Gogorenascence/billing-notes/billingNotes.md

 Claimant was billed for 99456, [Billing Modifier], which according to EDI billing rules has a minimal payment of [Minimum Amount] for 1 unit. ** Claimant payout was [Amonut received].
 <!-- Repeat for each billing item -->

+DD Billing Reconsideration for Maria Burke
+Claim #: 4A2409QFZRQ0001

+Claimant was billed for a Maximum Medical Improvement exam and an Impairment Rating which according to EDI billing rules has a combined minimal payment of $863.00 for 1 unit.
+Claimant payout was $465.00.

 **Please note this bill is from a state oreded DD exam which requires mandatory payment, or be subject of fines and/or penalties.

 Please remit a payment theat was unfulfilled for m initial review.